This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Although the hospital fought the lawsuit, its attorneys settled the case just before it was scheduled for trial.

-The family’s attorney had no doubts that should the case have gone to trial, the plaintiffs would have been successful.
+The family’s attorney had no doubts that the plaintiffs would have been successful if the case had gone to trial.

 “To know Gracie is to love her, and I am confident that the jury would have been able to appreciate how special she is,” the lawyer said.